 Current Semi-Truck Statistics

-As of 2016, 3,986 individuals died in crashes involving semi-trucks.
-66 percent of these fatalities were from passenger vehicle occupants, 17 percent were from the truck occupants, and 16 percent resulted from motorcyclists, bicyclists, or pedestrians.
-This is a 27 percent increase compared to semi-truck accident statistics from 2009.
-Semi-trucks weigh 20-30 times more than cars and require 20-40 percent farther to stop.
+Semi-trucks weigh 20-30 times more than cars and require 20-40% farther to stop.
 This distance grows when you factor in dangerous road conditions such as snow, ice, rain, poor maintenance, and debris.
 With 11-hour driver shifts, the monotony of the open road, and distractions, semi-truck safety should be a priority.
 Instead, accidents are waiting to happen.
 So why haven’t we increased semi-truck safety and adopted autonomous braking and lane-control monitoring?
-The answer is far more difficult than people think.
+The answer is far more complicated than people think.

 Benefits and Cost